-After opening the day in the green, the Indian indices continued to trade higher in the post noon session.
-Sectoral indices are trading on a positive note with stocks from the telecom, banking and capital goods sectors leading the gains.
+After opening the day in the green, Indian Indices surged upwards in the post noon trading session.
+Sectoral indices are trading positively with stocks from the mining, steel and aluminum sectors leading the gainers.

-The BSE Sensex is trading up 320 points (up 1.3%) and the NSE Nifty is trading up 99 points (up 1.3%).
-The BSE Mid Cap index and the BSE Small Cap index are also trading in the green, both up by 1.7%.
-Gold prices, per 10 grams, are trading at Rs 25,962 levels.
-Silver price, per kilogram is trading at Rs 34,138 levels.
-Crude oil, per barrel, is trading at Rs 2,103 levels.
-The rupee is trading at 67.58 to the US$.
+The BSE-Sensex is trading up 496 points (up 2%) and the NSE-Nifty is trading up 149 points (up 2%).
+The BSE Mid Cap index is trading up 2.5% and the BSE Small Cap index is trading up 2.2%.
+In commodity markets, Gold prices, per 10 grams, are trading at Rs 26,381 levels.
+Silver price, per kilogram, is trading at Rs 35,560 levels.
+Crude oil is trading at Rs 3,049 per barrel.
+The rupee is trading at 66.33 to the US dollar.

 Stocks in the pharmaceutical space are trading on a firm note with Pfizer and Abbot India leading the gains.
 As per a leading financial daily, Glaxo SmithKline Pharmaceuticals (GSK Pharma) has started work on setting up a Rs 10 bn pharmaceutical manufacturing unit in Karnataka.
 The unit is expected to be fully operational in 2017 and will make more than 8 billion tablets and 1 billion capsules for the domestic Market.
 Further, the facility is said to be built on a 50-acre site in Vemgal.
 Presently the stock of GSK Pharma is trading up by 0.3% on the BSE.